 Jan Brecht CIO Daimler AG – Source: Cap Gemini

-Companies increasingly implement AI technologies in their operations.
+Scaled implementation of AI technologies gradually increases within automotive companies.
 Research by Cap Gemini also shows that focusing on AI implementation in Automotive R&D and engineering potentially results in high benefits.
 Source: Cap Gemini

 Artificial intelligence brings a wealth of opportunities